niquet/niquet/README.md

 </br>
 </br>

-☝️ Stuck on a problem?
-Talk to the rubber duck
+Try talking to ☝️, the rubber duck, if you are stuck on a bug

 ### Personal info